web3privacy/web3privacy/README.md

 ## Podcasts & blogs
 - [Seth for Privacy](https://sethforprivacy.com) - My aim overall is to educate and learn more myself about where technology and privacy meet
 - [Priv8](https://www.orchid.com/podcast/) - Plug in every week with host Derek E. Silva as he joins leading experts to explore questions around privacy, technology, and freedom in the digital age.

+## Events
+- [ETH Brno](https://ethbrno.cz) - an annual independent & open community hackathon for supporters of decentralised finance, smart contracts and Web3 happening in Brno, Czech Republic
+- [Hackers Congress Paralelní Polis](https://last-shot.hcpp.cz) - the flagship event of Paralelní Polis, which since 2014 has been regularly attended by over 500 fans and IT experts from all over the world.
+- [ETH #Privacy](https://www.leadingprivacy.com/istanbul) - ETH #Privacy is the hackathon around privacy, organized by the Leading Privacy Alliance of web3.

+## Network state
+- [Logos](https://logos.co) - a grassroots movement to provide trust-minimized, corruption resistant governing services and social institutions to underserved citizens ([GitHub](https://github.com/acid-info))